-Once they know what they want, they are tenacious and focused on forward progress toward their goals.
+Once achievers know what they want, they are tenacious and focused on forward progress toward their goals.
 They don’t run over people or deliberately hurt people to get what they want, but they do stay focused on the end goal in all their interactions and daily tasks.

 4. They don’t procrastinate.

-4. They create their own opportunities.
+5. They create their own opportunities.

-5. They have positive attitudes.
+6. They have positive attitudes.